AKrisGithub/Easify/README.md

 !login Generates A Full Fledge Login System Using Firebase.
 Please Make A Account on http://firebase.google.com/.
 Inorder To Get Your Info Go To Your Console And Click On Web App Inorder To Get Your Info.
 Please Make Sure To Enable Google Auth, Facebook Auth, Email Auth And Phone Number auth In The Firebase Console.

-<hanim> Is Used To Create Animated Text.
+< hanim > Is Used To Create Animated Text. * No Spaces In Tag *

-<hnav> Is A Snippet Used To Generate A Fully Functional Nav Bar.
+< hnav > Is A Snippet Used To Generate A Fully Functional Nav Bar. * No Spaces In Tag *

-<structure> Is A Snippet Used To Create A Basic Html Body Structure
+< structure > Is A Snippet Used To Create A Basic Html Body Structure. * No Spaces In Tag *

 ## CSS

 Intoduced Css Snippets.

-C# Folowed By The Color Name Create The CSS Color Property Followed By The Specified Color.
-Example => c#red => color: red;
+C_ Folowed By The Color Name Create The CSS Color Property Followed By The Specified Color.
+Example => c_red => color: red;

-Bg# Is A Similar Snippet To C#.
-Its Used To Create The CSS Background Color Property.Example => Bg#red => background-color: red;
+Bg_ Is A Similar Snippet To C#.
+Its Used To Create The CSS Background Color Property.Example => Bg_red => background-color: red;

 ## Currently Supported Colors For Bg# And C#